The Singles Network Ministries

 Picture

-When I first started in singles ministry, numerous online and physical magazines were solely focused on singles adults.
-Some were Christian Single (CS) by Lifeway, Living Solo Magazine by Single Adult Ministries, and the SAM Journal (a leader’s magazine) by Cook Publishing (all of these are gone).
-There were also denominational newspapers and magazines featuring articles on singleness, such as Home Life and Crosswalk (I wrote for them for many years).
-Christian and non-Christian newspapers around the country also featured articles on singles.
-The topics ranged from online dating, divorce recovery, and being a widow/er, to budgeting as a single parent.
+When I first began in singles ministry, many online and print magazines were dedicated solely to single adults.
+Some included Christian Single (CS) by Lifeway, Living Solo Magazine by Single Adult Ministries, and the SAM Journal, a leadership magazine by Cook Publishing—all of which are now discontinued.
+There were also denominational newspapers and magazines featuring articles on singleness, such as Home Life and Crosswalk, for which I wrote for many years.
+Additionally, Christian and non-Christian newspapers across the country published articles on singles.
+The topics covered ranged from online dating, divorce recovery, and being a widow or widower, to budgeting as a single parent.

-There were also radio and TV shows that featured stories on the lives of singles, including Moody Bible Radio featuring single, adult, and Doctor Lina Abujamra.
-I have been interviewed more times than I can remember over the years.
-Even today, I still get interviewed on the Community Spotlight of the Light FM and a local TV station, WGGS.
-There was also a time when you could get some type of media to show up at an event.
-I remember hosting large conferences in the early 2000s, and local TV stations would come out and do a human interest story.
+There were also radio and TV shows that featured stories about the lives of singles, including Moody Bible Radio with single, adult, and Dr. Lina Abujamra.
+I have been interviewed more times than I can count over the years.
+Even now, I still get interviewed on the Community Spotlight segment of Light FM and by a local TV station, WGGS.
+There was also a time when the media would show up at events.
+I remember hosting large conferences in the early 2000s, and local TV stations would come out to do human interest stories.

 But of course, there has also been the negative side.
-Various non-Christian public relations firms have contacted me over the years wanting me to support TV shows focused on singleness.
-Shows include meeting someone in 60 seconds, marrying them or marrying someone your parents picked for you, online dating four girls/guys in one night to pick one to marry, etc. These shows not only leave God out of the equations but promote marriage among strangers, making a mockery of God’s design.
+Over the years, various non-Christian public relations firms have contacted me, asking for support of TV shows centered on singleness.
+These include shows about meeting someone in 60 seconds, marrying them, or marrying someone chosen by your parents, as well as online dating four girls or guys in one night to pick one to marry, and so on.
+These shows not only exclude God from the process but also promote marriage among strangers, making a mockery of God’s design.

-Of course, let’s not forget the zillion TV shows, romance books, and movies that depict singleness as a journey with only one focus, finding the “one.”
-Even if it means backstabbing, lying, manipulation, and promiscuity to get them, while most singles do want to be married, our history of divorce shows us how little we truly understand or know how to be married or stay married by God’s design.
-While the percentage of Christ-focused marriages who have divorced is very low*, a high number of those either choose not to be married due to fear of a possible divorce or simply have no idea how to get or be married.
-Churches have stopped providing singles ministry where singles build safe friendships while learning about marriage and how to prepare.
-A place they can also learn the value of being single.
+Of course, let’s not forget the countless TV shows, romance books, and movies that portray singleness as a journey focused solely on finding the “one.”
+Sometimes, this involves backstabbing, lying, manipulation, and promiscuity to get there.
+While most singles do want to be married, our history of divorce reveals how little we truly understand or know how to be married or stay married according to God’s design.
+Although the percentage of Christ-focused marriages that have divorced is very low*, a significant number of these couples either choose not to marry out of fear of possible divorce or simply have no idea how to get married or what being married entails.
+Churches have stopped offering singles ministry programs where singles can build safe friendships, learn about marriage, and prepare for it.
+These places could also help them recognize the value of being single.

-I am thankful for the many churches that offer resources to those who have divorced, lost their spouse, are going through financial difficulties, and/or need counseling.
-I am also thankful to the many churches that still have college and young adult ministry.
+I am grateful for the many churches that provide resources to those who have divorced, lost their spouse, are facing financial hardships, or need counseling.
+I also appreciate the churches that still offer college and young adult ministries.

 See below for a few articles I was either featured in or wrote back in the day.
-Wow, how things have changed.
-I am thankful for the many people supporting ministry to singles over the years.
-Not everyone has forgotten singles adults, even though it feels like it most of the time.
+Wow, how much has changed.
+I am grateful for the many people supporting ministry to singles over the years.
+Not everyone has forgotten singles adults, even though it often feels that way.

 Join me in prayer: